 We manage our enterprise risk using an integrated Risk Management Framework that includes board-level oversight, administration by a group of cross-functional management committees, and day-to-day implementation by a dedicated risk management team led by the Chief Risk Officer.
+We also utilize the "Three Lines of Defense" risk management model to demonstrate and structure the roles, responsibilities and accountabilities in the organization for taking and managing risk.
 The Risk Committee of our Board of Directors has responsibility for the oversight of our risk management program.
-Several management committees and subcommittees have important roles and responsibilities in administering our risk management program, including the ERMC, the Management Committee (the "MC"), the Asset and Liability Committee (the "ALCO"), and the Capital Management Committee (the "CMC").
-This committee-focused governance structure provides a forum through which risk expertise is applied cross-functionally to all major decisions, including development of processes, policies and controls used by the Chief Risk Officer and risk management team to execute our risk management philosophy.
+Several management committees and subcommittees have important roles and responsibilities in administering our risk management program, including the Enterprise Risk Management Committee (the "ERMC"), the Management Committee (the "MC"), the Asset and Liability Committee (the "ALCO"), and the Capital Management Committee (the "CMC").
+This committee-focused governance structure provides a forum through which risk expertise is applied cross-functionally to all major decisions, including development of policies, processes and controls used by the Chief Risk Officer and risk management team to execute our risk management philosophy.

 Our enterprise risk management philosophy is to ensure that all relevant risks in our business activities are appropriately identified, measured, monitored and controlled.
-Our approach in executing this philosophy focuses on leveraging our strong credit risk expertise to drive enterprise risk management using a strong governance structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
+Our approach in executing this philosophy focuses on leveraging our strong credit risk expertise to drive enterprise risk management using a strong governance framework structure, a comprehensive enterprise risk assessment program and an effective risk appetite framework.
 We believe our corporate culture and values in conjunction with the risk management accountability incorporated into our integrated Risk Management Framework, which includes our governance structure and three distinct Lines of Defense, has facilitated, and will continue to facilitate, the evolution of an effective risk presence across the Company.